QuantumStack/CMUnits/README.md

-# cmunits-safari
+# CMUnits for Safari

-CMUnits for Safari
+A port of the [CMUnits](https://github.com/cmu-student-government/cmunit) Chrome extension to Safari.